AntenorZapata/AntenorZapata/README.md

 -  How to build REST-API's with Node / Express 🔥
 -  Data structures and algorithms with JS 🧠

-### 👨‍💻 All of my projects are available at
-- www.antenorzapata.com

 #### Over the last six months, I've done a series of small projects as part of my training on the Trybe course.
  - https://github.com/AntenorZapata/shopping_cart - FrontEnd Store
  - https://is.gd/yQnn1c - SQL Challenges